 Compliance with Audits and Investigations

-All CODY® employees and contractors have a duty to cooperate with any audits, inquiries or investigations conducted by the Compliance Department, the IT Security Department, Human Resources, the Finance Department, and/or any government entity or our clients.
+All CODY® employees and contractors have a duty to cooperate with any audits, inquiries or investigations conducted by the Compliance Department, the IT Security Department, Human Resources, the Finance Department, any government entity, or our clients.